andrei1058/docs/docs/BedWars1058/configuration/generators-configuration.md

 :::caution

 Generators have been recoded in version 24.7 and they are currently experimental.
 This page and plugin configuration may be subject to changes.
+We are currently evaluating to move generators configuration in a game-event config which will contain a game-begin event where you can customize multiple parameters.

 :::